-- 3.1 The Headteacher/Principal has overall responsibility for ensuring potential hazards are identified and risk assessments are completed for all areas in the school/academy. - 3.2 Annual risk assessments will be conducted for all areas of the school/academy to identify all defects and potential risks along with the necessary solutions or control measures. - 3.3 Risk assessments will consider the needs of staff, pupils, visitors and contractors. - 3.4 Risk assessments will be reviewed if: - There is any reason to suspect that they are no longer valid - There has been a significant change in related matters - 3.5 The school/academy will record any significant findings of any risk assessments including the following: - The identified hazards - How people might be harmed by them - What the school has implemented to control the risk
+- 3.1 The Headteacher/Principal has overall responsibility for ensuring potential hazards are identified and risk assessments are completed for all areas in the school/academy.
+Should staff have any concerns regarding new or existing Risk Assessments, they should contact the Trust Operations Manager (TOM) who will be able to advise and where necessary, provide a template risk assessment document. - 3.2 Annual risk assessments will be conducted for all areas of the school/academy to identify all defects and potential risks along with the necessary solutions or control measures. - 3.3 Risk assessments will consider the needs of staff, pupils, visitors and contractors. - 3.4 Risk assessments will be reviewed if: - There is any reason to suspect that they are no longer valid - There has been a significant change in related matters - 3.5 The school/academy will record any significant findings of any risk assessments including the following: - The identified hazards - How people might be harmed by them - What the school has implemented to control the risk